chscheiber/BDS/README.md

 /corona/\<county>
 - Returns all cases and deaths for all dates in the specified county
     * County must be specified as given in the us-counties.csv file.
 (Case-sensitive!)

+/corona/\<county>/\<date>
+- Returns all cases and deaths for the specified date in the specified county
+    * County must be specified as given in the us-counties.csv file.
+(Case-sensitive!)
+    * Date must be specified in the following format: YYYY-MM-DD

 /corona_date/\<date>
 - Returns all cases and deaths for all counties on the specified date